publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1926a.md

     Grants made under this section may not exceed—

-        (1) in the case of each grant made under subsection (a)(1) of this section, $500,000; and
+        (1) in the case of each grant made under subsection (a)(1), $500,000; and

-        (2) in the case of each grant made under subsection (a)(2) of this section, $150,000.
+        (2) in the case of each grant made under subsection (a)(2), $150,000.

     (g) __Full funding__

-        Subject to subsection (e) of this section, grants under this section shall be made in an amount equal to 100 percent of the costs of the projects conducted under this section.
+        Subject to subsection (e), grants under this section shall be made in an amount equal to 100 percent of the costs of the projects conducted under this section.

     (h) __Application__